The Growth Hacking Process: A Step-by-Step Guide

 3 — Is Growth Hacking useless before Product Market Fit then?

-Putting a fast-paced process for experimentation into place doesn’t make sense before PMF.
-However, as you can see below, there is an overlap between the Problem/Solution Fit phase and the PMF phase in which it could make sense to apply Growth Hacking (GH).
-At this stage, GH can be applied to identify growth opportunities for products by looking at data and usage patterns.
-The Bullseye Template developed in the book Traction can be downloaded here.
+But, as you can see below, there is an overlap between the Problem/Solution Fit phase and the PMF phase in which it could make sense to apply Growth Hacking (GH).

 STEP 2: The five prerequisites to implement the growth hacking process in your organisation

-Check out this youtube video by Growth Tribe in which David Arnoux explains the GROWS process step-by-step.
+Check out this YouTube video by Growth Tribe in which David Arnoux explains the GROWS process step-by-step.

 Once you’ve reached product-market fit, it’s still a long way before you can start implementing the Growth Process.
-You’ll need everyone involved in this process to make it a success.
-Growth has to be embedded into the DNA of your organisation!

 To do so, clearly define the first 5 prerequisites before you start experimenting → the Business Model Canvas, the Value Proposition Canvas, your Personas, the Pirate Funnel and, your OMTM.